hmorzaria/atlantis_azure/atlantis_template.md

 ##### Review selections
 #
     sudo ufw show added

+## 3. Resize had drive
+##### Power off
+sudo poweroff
+# then deallocate machine
+# use resource manager to set OS disk size
+# Maximum size is 1023 GB

+#now restart machine and SSH
+# delete partition

+# to change user
+sudo su -

+sudo fdisk /dev/sda
+# enter command p will list disk details
+# enter command d to delete partition
+# enter command n
+# enter command p
+# enter 1 for partition
+# enter for defaulr start and end sectors
+# enter command p
+# enter command w to write
+# will return a warning WARNING: Re-reading the partition table failed with error 16: Device or resource busy.
+# The kernel still uses the old table.
+The new table will be used at
+# the next reboot or after you run partprobe(8) or kpartx(8)
+# Syncing disks.

+#restart
+sudo reboot

+# to change user
+sudo su -

+# extend file system
+sudo resize2fs /dev/sda1

 ## 3. Add and update packages
 ##### Install required packages per Atlantis wiki and utilities